fastrgv/AdaVenture/README.md

 * Works on PCs or laptops running Windows, OSX, or GNU/Linux.
 And if Ada is installed you can build it yourself!
 But first try the delivered binaries.

-* Windows, OSX & Linux binaries provided, as well as full source.
+* Windows, OSX & Linux prebuilt executables are provided, as well as full source.

 * Laptop friendly controls;  supports HiDpi displays.